jmmzzei/abm-back/README.md

 ## Start

+First, you need to install the dependencies with `npm install`.

+Then, rename the `.env.example` file to `.env` and complete it with the required data.

-To start the server in development mode, create the database and populate it, you just need to execute:
+Finally, to start the server in development mode, create the database and populate it, you just need to execute:
 `npm start`.

 This command calls `npm prestart` automatically and the last one executes a series of npm scripts that sets a development environment.